RamBabu1993/fullstack-nanodegree-vm/vagrant/tournament/README.md

 python tournament_test.py
 ```
 this command will show that all test run successfully.
-- you can use `ctld+d` to logout from VN and run `vagrant halt` to shut down the VM.
+- you can use `ctld+d` to logout from VM and run `vagrant halt` to shut down the VM.